 - You want a short ritual that fits real life.

-Use it once in the morning or before bed to build a daily calm ritual.
+Use it once in the morning or before bed to build a daily calm ritual, or keep it nearby for moments when your nervous system feels too loud.

 Why grounding works